z0on/AFS-analysis-with-moments/README.md

 ```
 Lastly, open `modelSelection_10boots.R`, enter the name of the `*.likes` file(s) on line 8, and run it.

-There will be two plots generated.
-The first one is the boxplot of best likelihoods for each model for all bootstrap replicates:
+Two plots will be generated.
+The first one is the boxplot of best AIC scores for each model for all bootstrap replicates:
 ![all boxplots](all_boxplots.png)

-And the second one is the plot of just the medians for the top 10 models:
+And the second one is the plot of just the AIC medians for the top 10 models:

 ![top10](top10_medians.png)